MelanieCouronne/MelanieCouronne/README.md

 I'm trained in Ruby & Ruby on Rails, JS, HTML/CSS, Git and GitHub thanks to Le Wagon Bordeaux.

-Already 2️⃣ delivered projects for Le Wagon:
+Already 2️⃣ delivered projects for Le Wagon, in collaboration with chrismarchand and matthieu-laumet:

 🚀 MamieExpress: https://mamieexpress.herokuapp.com